-- Series 2005 -2007 are insured pooled municipal bond issues with fixed rates and include reserve funds at the program level.
-IDA bonds issued for participants in the Series 2005B, 2007A, and 2007C issues remained outstanding as of June 30, 2021.
-IDA bonds issued to fund a reserve fund in the Series 2007E issue also remain outstanding as of June 30, 2021. - Series 2008 is a pooled municipal bond issue with fixed interest rates, which is not insured.
+- Series 2007 is an insured pooled municipal bond issue with fixed rates and includes reserve funds at the program level.
+IDA bonds issued for participants in Series 2007C remained outstanding as of June 30, 2022.
+IDA bonds issued to fund a reserve fund in the Series 2007E issue also remained outstanding as of June 30, 2022. - ➤ Series 2008 is an uninsured pooled municipal bond issue with fixed interest rates.
 This bond issue included reserve funds at the borrower level not the program level.
-IDA bonds issued to fund a loan to one participant in Series 2008B remained outstanding as of June 30, 2021. - Series 2010 are pooled Build America Bond issues with fixed rates, none of which are insured.
-Certain of these bond series include reserve funds at the program level, not the borrower level.
-IDA bonds issued to fund loans to participants and reserve funds, as applicable, in the following Series 2010 issues: 2010A, B, C, D, G, and I, remained outstanding as of June 30, 2021.
+IDA bonds issued to fund a loan to one participant in Series 2008B remained outstanding as of June 30, 2022. - Series 2010 are pooled Build America Bond issues with fixed rates, none of which are insured.
+IDA bonds issued to fund loans to participants in Series 2010A and 2010D remained outstanding as of June 30, 2022.

 Commercial Paper Program: Established in 2005, this ongoing program features variable rate demand bonds traded in commercial paper mode.
 Participants are able to access the program for short- and long- term variable rate financing, especially for interim and construction loans.
 VLGFC recommends the Commercial Paper Program when appropriate and in a client's best interest.
 The Commercial Paper Program is a flexible financing program which participants can take advantage for interim financing, construction projects, grant anticipation financing, and for other purposes.
-In this program, variable rate demand notes are re-marketed to investors in a commercial paper mode approximately every 30 days.
+Variable rate demand notes are re-marketed to investors in a commercial paper mode approximately every 30 days.